isomerpages/ura-mbsc2020/_events/1-celebrate-in-the-city.md

       <b>Esplanade Presents:Come Together<font color="red"> (FULL)</font></b>
       <br>1-31 December 2019
       <br>
-      <br> Celebrate friendships old and new as artists and kindered spirits Come Together for a time of collaboration and revelry.
-One can look forward to fresh collaborations between artists and reunion shows, before joining in the celebrations as we count down to new beginnings.Apart from live performances every day at the Esplanade Concourse, there will be free shows at the Esplanade Outdoor Theatre on weekends, public holidays and eve of public holidays as well
+      <br>Celebrate friendships old and new as artists and kindred spirits Come Together for a time of collaboration, reflection and revelry.
+Catch free live performances every weekday at the Esplanade Concourse and every weekend at the Esplanade Outdoor Theatre.
       <br><a href="https://www.esplanade.com/festivals-and-series/come-together/2019">Click here to find out more.</a>
     </td>
 </tr>